joseph-mcallister/quant-playground/README.md

 ## Setup
 1. Install Python3 and pipenv
-2. `pipenv run` to start a shell with the virtual env
+2. `pipenv shell` to start a shell with the virtual env
+3. `pipenv install` to install dependencies to the virtual env
+4. `python -m ipykernel install --user --name=quant-trading` to make virtual env available as kernel for jupyter
-3. `jupyter notebook`
+5. `jupyter notebook`